Remi-Gau/AV-Attention-7T_code/README.md

 | cosmetic                                                            |              | A1 ROI delineation                                                   |

 Many extra matlab functions from github and the mathwork file exchange are needed and are added to the path by the function `code/subfun/Get_dependencies`.
-Yeah this weird, tiring and cumbersome but that's matlab weirdness for you (“_And this why we can’t have nice things.
+Yeah this is tiring and cumbersome but that's matlab weirdness for you (“_And this why we can’t have nice things.
 Have you heard of [python](http://python.org)?_”)

 | Matlab, toolbox and other dependencies                                                                                                            | Used version | Purpose                    |
 |---------------------------------------------------------------------------------------------------------------------------------------------------|--------------|----------------------------|